Nursultan77/US-NG-Consumption-Market/README.md

 ![](https://github.com/Nursultan77/US-NG-Consumption-Market/blob/main/price_density.png)

-From the second picture  figure, we can see observe that Delaware, Florida, Arizona, Georgia, New York, Washington, Missouri and Mariland Maryland has have the biggest difference between citygate and final prices and the price of natural gas in Hawaii differs from the rest of the country dramatically.
-Major Oil and Gas procution producing states such as Texas and Louisiana final prices are even lower than their citygate.
+From the second figure, we can see observe that Delaware, Florida, Arizona, Georgia, New York, Washington, Missouri and Mariland Maryland has have the biggest difference between citygate and final prices and the price of natural gas in Hawaii differs from the rest of the country dramatically.
+Major Oil and Gas producing states such as Texas and Louisiana final prices are even lower than their citygate price.

 ![](https://github.com/Nursultan77/US-NG-Consumption-Market/blob/main/citygate_final_barplot.png)